Ga naar Nederlandstalige versie

 DARK RIDES

-Spaceship Earth is the biggest dark ride at EPCOT.
-The park’s other dark rides are considerably smaller.
-There’s a short Finding Nemo attraction, Living with the Land is an educational dark ride focused on agriculture, Figment hosts a dark ride about your imagination and the Mexican area offers a little boat tour starring The Three Caballeros.
+Spaceship Earth isn’t the only dark ride at EPCOT, but the others are considerably smaller.
+There’s a short Finding Nemo OmniMover attraction, Living with the Land is an educational dark ride focused on agriculture, Figment hosts a dark ride about your imagination and the Mexican area offers a little boat tour starring The Three Caballeros.
 Nothing too special, but it’s all very cute.
 And then there’s Frozen Ever After at the Norwegian pavilion.
 This is a medium-sized dark ride as well, but it often generates the longest wait times in the entire park.
-Frozen has been a success story since its 2013 release and this dark ride is no exception.
-Still, Disney didn’t choose the easy way and Frozen Ever After turns out to be an impressive dark ride.
-The animatronics move unbelievably smoothly and the Let It Go scene encompasses all the glamour I expected.
+Frozen has been a success story since its 2013 release, so it’s no surprise that this dark ride became this popular.
+Still, we find it overrated.
+This is probably due to the fact that we recently went to Hong Kong Disneyland, which boasts a modernized version over Frozen Ever After.
+And after seeing those beautiful, life-like audio-animatronics in Hong Kong’s Frozen ride, EPCOT’s version just fails to impress.

 EPCOT’s newest dark ride can be found at World Showcase’s French pavilion.
 It’s called Remy’s Ratatouille Adventure and it’s a carbon copy of the Ratatouille dark ride at Walt Disney Studios Park in Paris.
 I’m in love with the ride’s beautiful station and the music, but the overall experience remains underwhelming.
 Ratatouille actually feels like it’s a Universal ride that ended up at Disney World.
 It mostly relies on 3D screens and it lacks a real finale.
 Don’t get me wrong… this attraction is obviously a perfect fit for the French pavilion, but it’s very mediocre if you compare it to other modern Disney dark rides.
 I wouldn’t wait more than 30 minutes to ride it.